 Walking the West Highland Way

 Quarriers Village - and eat at The Three Sisters Bakehouse over 5 years ago

 Pot Still on Hope street is correct but any decent pub in Glasgow will have decent whisky, as any decent non-specialist restaurant will have decent haggis.

 For both, and decent beer, decent service, and a proper scottish pub try the Babbity Bowster.
 The Cafe Gandolfi is a Glasgow institution you'll get some classy haggis in there, plus the whisky, and a lot more besides.

 Go to The Corinthian and The Counting House for city centre pubs with great interiors, The Art School and the Hunterston Museum for Rennie Macintosh.
 Walk the Merchant City, Princes Square, Ashton Lane, have a pint in Jinty McGintys, do a play and a pint at lunchtime in Oran Mor.
-The Horseshoe bar if you want a proper old school Glasgow pub. about 5 years ago
+The Horseshoe bar if you want a proper old school Glasgow pub. over 5 years ago